Blank Check

 So, as all we millennials get ready for the inevitable second coming of the Great Recession, let's take a lesson in why the whole American dream of financial independence is the sham we all know it is, taught very well in a little movie from our childhood called Blank Check.
 First of all, it's actually smarter than you'd think it should be for a Home-AClone movie with heavy Aladdin overtones, with a premise that (on the surface), while far fetched, is at least a bit more thought out for a live-action Disney kids movie.
 The basic idea being perhaps the most Disney of all: if you can't make it to the top on the back of your own output, simply buy out everyone else's thefts and collect the rent.
 As such, it's WAAY less insulting than Richie Rich ("if only the rich kids had more friends!!"), although not as "memorably awful" either.
 This kid was living my dream as a kid, and suffering for it.
 Welcome to life.

 Now, as a guy who's watched quite a bit of American Greed, I can tell you how this kid went wrong in his fraud scheme.
-He got greedy rather than smart.
+He got greedy.
 This kid makes the most boomer move any millennial ever has, which means in the eyes of the boomers who made this movie, it's "wrong."
 But seriously, like most fraud schemes, it's pretty telling that all this kid needed to do to get away with this scheme was start investing to shore up the gains (like anyone who steals a lot of money does)... but unfortunately, like any typical 90s kid, he just goes hog-wild, and it's only by a stroke of luck that he does get away with it.
 I suppose this same kid would've grown up to be a r/WallStreetBets WIZZARD... but for the time being, back in 1994 or so, he's just the typical "90s flannel, backwards-hat dorkwad"... just like everyone on r/WallStreetBets used to be back in 1994, God bless them.

 The movie opens up on a dark heist that makes you think it’s a Terminator movie... or at least a very, very intense episode of Are You Afraid of the Dark?
 It's the dark of night, and a shadowy man is stealing money from a stash under a sewer grate?
 Then...
 HARD CUT to an extreme close up of this kid dork's face dead-eying you and calling you “dad” like he's in a daughter's-first-Tampax commercial.
 Well, it seems this precocious runt's name is "Preston" and he doesn't want his older butthead big brothers (presumably named "Beevis" and "Butthead" respectively) to open their "business" up in his room.
 After shoving him around and calling him "penis breath" or "penis minor" or "penis penis" or whatever big brothers call their little brothers, they start holding each other's feet and throwing around the kid's coin jar I mean, "life savings."
 His dad (the military secretary dickcheese from Independence Day) starts lecturing him about how he "had his own business at his age" polishing cars for 75 bucks a week.
 (Well, DAD... with stagnant wages since the 70s and the cost of living six times what it was back then...)